paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 **(b) Notice of credit to consumer** For a consumer’s account which is scheduled to be credited by a preauthorized electronic fund transfer from the same payor at least once in each successive sixty-day period, except where the payor provides positive notice of the transfer to the consumer, the financial institution shall elect to provide promptly either positive notice to the consumer when the credit is made as scheduled, or negative notice to the consumer when the credit is not made as scheduled, in accordance with regulations of the Bureau.
 The means of notice elected shall be disclosed to the consumer in accordance with [section 1693c of this title](./chapter-041-consumer-credit-protection.md#section-1693c).

 **(c) Periodic statement; contents** A financial institution shall provide each consumer with a periodic statement for each account of such consumer that may be accessed by means of an electronic fund transfer.
-Except as provided in subsections (d) and (e) of this section, such statement shall be provided at least monthly for each monthly or shorter cycle in which an electronic fund transfer affecting the account has occurred, or every three months, whichever is more frequent.
+Except as provided in subsections (d) and (e), such statement shall be provided at least monthly for each monthly or shorter cycle in which an electronic fund transfer affecting the account has occurred, or every three months, whichever is more frequent.
 The statement, which may include information regarding transactions other than electronic fund transfers, shall clearly set forth—

-(1) with regard to each electronic fund transfer during the period, the information described in subsection (a) of this section, which may be provided on an accompanying document;
+(1) with regard to each electronic fund transfer during the period, the information described in subsection (a), which may be provided on an accompanying document;

 (2) the amount of any fee or charge assessed by the financial institution during the period for electronic fund transfers or for account maintenance;